Social Work and Human Rights: Report from My Study Abroad

 by Kristen Hibit

 I’m blogging about my ten-day trip with the Southern Illinois University’s Human Rights and Social Work program to Munich, Germany.
-In this and a future blog posts, I will share my experiences and observations as I visit social services organizations in Munich as it relates to human rights and cross-cultural social work practices.
+In this and two future blog posts, I will share my experiences and observations as I visit social services organizations in Munich as it relates to human rights and cross-cultural social work practices.
 Although social work is a human rights focused discipline, (and human rights is an ideology that should be instilled in all disciplines), we have to understand the basis of human rights and be able to incorporate it into our everyday lives.

 This course, “Global Seminar on Human Rights an Social Work,” is taught by Dr. Elisabeth Reichert, Professor of Social Work at Southern Illinois University at Carbondale.
 Much of Dr. Reichert’s research focuses on the importance and integration of human rights in social work and policy practice.
 Dr. Reichert is a friend to the University at Buffalo School of Social Work, as she participated in our inSocialWork Podcast Series, interviewed by Dr. Diane Elze, on “Social Work and Human Rights.”
 In it, she spoke about the history of human rights and how international education can foster a deeper understanding of those rights.

 Reichert’s course emphasizes the importance of this understanding in order to improve and uphold human rights.
 The course is carried out through site visits to NGOs (non-governmental organizations), to learn how a human rights approach is utilized in their mission and service implementation.
 After each site visit, our group convened to process and discuss the relation to human rights and the cross-cultural service practices.
 There were 12 of us in our course group, all from different universities and regions of the US, studying social work and other behavioral sciences.

 On the first day, our group met and discussed the general history and development of human rights through the passing of the 1948 UN Universal Declaration of Human Rights.